MoleculeDotNet/Molecules/README.md

 ## How to use these projects
 Mostly, this code is here for your reference.
-To build Molecule.Net projects, you should use Visual Studio or MonoDevelop and install the Molecule.Net packages from Nuget.
+To build Molecule.Net projects, you should use Visual Studio or MonoDevelop and install the Microsoft .Net Micro Framework 4.3 SDK and then install the Molecule.Net packages from Nuget.
 Search nuget for "IngenuityMicro" either in the package manager or nuget.org and you will get a list of all the current packages.
 You can install a package from the package manager GUI or package manager command-line interface.
 In some cases, you may have to enable the option for searching "Prerelease" nuget packages if we haven't released a production version yet or if you want more recent (and consequently less tested